sadhbh-c0d3/cc-docs/src/Margin/README.md

 ; \quad U_i \text{ is quantity of the asset in portfolio.}
 ```

+**Note** The $R_i$ depends on the fill-rate for each of the orders.
+The $R(f)$ is a function of the fill-rate, and if we include open orders, then
+we can minimise or maximise the function $R(f)$ to find minimum or maximum margin requirement, which
+then can be subtracted from equity to provide available margin.

 #### Example
 1. Empty Investment Portfolio
 2. Buy 10 ETH @ Limit 1 BTC Fee 0.1 BNB filled at 50%